WPTI

 WPTI (94.5 FM) is a commercial radio station, owned by iHeartMedia, licensed to Eden, North Carolina, and serving the Piedmont Triad, including the Greensboro–Winston-Salem–High Point media market.
 The station broadcasts a talk radio format; its studios and offices are located on Pai Park near Interstate 40 in Greensboro.

 WPTI has an effective radiated power (ERP) of 100,000 watts, the current maximum for FM stations.
 The signal provides at least secondary coverage from the southern suburbs of Roanoke to the western suburbs of Raleigh-Durham.
 The transmitter is located further north than most of the major Triad stations, allowing much of Southside Virginia (Martinsville, Danville) to get a city-grade signal.
 The tower is on Lowe Road in Madison.
-WPTI broadcasts using HD Radio technology and formerly carried the iHeartRadio replay channel of the syndicated music show "On the Move with Enrique Santos", heard mostly on Top 40 stations, on its HD-2 digital subchannel.
-The HD-2 subchannel has since been turned off.
+WPTI also broadcasts using HD Radio technology.